apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 * If the MBeans are registered in the MBeanServer then the following can also be used to trigger GC:
     * `BlobGC#startBlobGC()` which takes in a `markOnly` boolean parameter to indicate mark only or complete gc

+<a name="blobid-tracker"></a>
+#### Caching of Blob ids locally (Oak 1.6.x)

+For the `FileDataStore` and `S3DataStore` the blob ids are cached locally on the disk when they are created which speeds up the 'Mark BlobStore' phase.
+The locally tracked ids are synchronized with the data store periodically to enable other cluster nodes or different repositories sharing the datastore to get a consolidated list of all blob ids.
+The interval of synchronization is defined by the OSGi configuration parameter `blobTrackSnapshotIntervalInSecs` for the configured NodeStore services.

+If 2 garbage collection cycles are executed within the `blobTrackSnapshotIntervalInSecs` then there may be warnings in the logs of some missing blob ids which is due to the fact that the deletions due to earlier gc has not been synchronized with the data store.
+It's ok to either ignore these warnings or to adjust the `blobTrackSnapshotIntervalInSecs` parameter according to the schedule identified for running blob gc.

+When upgrading an existing system to take advantage of caching the existing blob ids have to be cached.
+One of the following should be executed.

+* Use `MarkSweepGarbageCollectot#collectGarbage(boolean markOnly, boolean forceBlobRetrieve)` with `true` for `forceBlobRetrieve` parameter to force retrieving blob ids from the datastore and cache locally also.
+* Execute Blob GC before the configured time duration of `blobTrackSnapshotIntervalInSecs`.
+* Execute [consistency check](#consistency-check) from the JMX BlobGCMbean before the configured time duration of `blobTrackSnapshotIntervalInSecs`.
+* Execute `datastorecheck` command offline using oak-run with the `--track` option as defined in [consistency check](#consistency-check).

 #### Shared DataStore Blob Garbage Collection (Since 1.2.0)

 ##### Registration